maxmarsc/ADAA_wavetable/README.md

 - `python/legacy.py` : contains some iterations of my work when adapting the algorithm.
 It's only provided for R&D legacy and should not be considered reliable

+## What changed since ADC23
+- Matlab is no longer required to compute SNR.
+Both SNR and SINAD computations are working as expected and in full python code
+- Following SINAD fixes, I changed the mipmap transition thresholds, algorithm should be a little slower
+- The cross-fading is no longer using this weird frequency-based strategy I presented at ADC23, now using a more classic time-based strategy

 ## Python experimentations
 ### Requirements
 The following tools are required :